LiskArchive/lips/proposals/lip-ikeralus-blocksize.md

 ### Related Implementation

-For completeness, we add here a related implementation to these proposal which consists of refactoring the `transactionPool` for multisignature txs:
+For completeness, we add here a related implementation to this proposal which consists of refactoring the `transactionPool` for multisignature transactions:

-1. Only pending multisignature txs should stay in the `multisignature` list.
+1. Only pending multisignature transactions should stay in the `multisignature` list.
-2. As soon as the multisignature tx is ready it should be pushed to `queued` list.
+2. As soon as the multisignature transaction is ready it should be pushed to `queued` list.
 3. In the previous step, we only look into the `queued` list to fill the pool while generating blocks.

 ## Backwards Compatibility

 * This proposal will cause a hard fork in the network.
-* Once implemented, blocks with more than 25 txs will be valid and blocks with more than 7 voting txs will be invalid .
+* Once implemented, blocks with more than 25 transactions will be valid, and blocks with more than 7 voting transactions will be invalid.
 * The proposed changes will not imply any change in the blocks schema.
-It will contain the same fields of the current implementation.
+It will contain the same fields as the current implementation.
-* There is no need to add any exception validation logic, as `numberOfTransaction` property is already part of the block signature.
-So validating previous blocks will work fine.
+* There is no need to add any exception validation logic, as the `numberOfTransaction` property is already part of the block signature.
+So validating previous blocks will work before.

 ## Reference Implementation